Go Away (Omar Apollo song)

 "Go Away" is a song by American singer Omar Apollo from his debut studio album Ivory (2022).
 It was released in the United States on July 8, 2021.
 "Go Away" details the narrator pleading with his lover not to leave him and dreading to say goodbye.
 The song was written by Apollo and co-produced with Carter Lang and Chromeo.

 Composition

 "Go Away" is described as consisting of wavy, synth-filled instrumental and nostalgic sentimentality with hypnotic and washed-out guitars alongside vocal layering and punchy alt-pop percussion.

 It was written by Apollo.
-He co-produced the single with Carter Lang and Chrome.
+He co-produced the single with Carter Lang and Chromeo.

 Critical reception

 "Go Away" received generally positive reviews from music critics.
 Jon Blistein of Rolling Stone wrote that it has "slick groove and [is] fleshed out with gauzy synths and stray guitar lines".
 Study Breaks called it "soulful and compelling", elaborating, "the chorus exudes desperation while appealing to the ears.
 The song is at once a catchy dance track, a heartfelt lament over a lover's departure, and wholly compelling."
 Thomas Bleach described it as a "smooth and captivating RNB-pop track", continuing, "It has a freeing and authentic energy embedded into the production that still feels organic and warm.
 His soothing and beautiful vocals simmer over the top and immediately have you drawn in and captivated by every word he sings."
 Liv Rose from Gig Goer stated, "It's a funky bedroom soul jam with striking high notes and dreamily exquisite harmonies, Go Away stuns with its unfiltered, romantic lyricism."